American flags burned, bell tower graffitied at South Carolina cemetery

 ANDERSON, S.C.
-(WSPA) — Forest Lawn Memorial Park in Anderson, South Carolina, had its bell tower vandalized and American flags burned over the weekend, employees said.
+(WSPA) – Forest Lawn Memorial Park had its bell tower vandalized and American flags burned over the weekend, employees said.

 In a statement, the facility manager said 21 flags on display for Independence Day were removed and burned around 10:30 p.m.
 Saturday.

-Just above where the flags were set on fire, graffiti was scrawled on the side of the bell tower reading “seperating church and state.”
+Just above where the flags were set on fire, graffiti was scrawled on the side of the bell tower reading “separating church and state.”

 Remar Rucker, who owns Bee Clean pressure washing, removed the graffiti Monday evening.
 He said he volunteered to do it for free because he just felt compelled to help.